How and where to isolate

-If you live in an apartment building, stay in your unit.
-Don’t use shared facilities such as the laundry or foyer.
+If you live in an apartment building, you should stay in your unit.
+You shouldn’t use shared facilities such as the laundry or foyer.
 Contact your building manager about rubbish collection.
 Deliveries should be left outside your door and only collected when the corridor is empty.

-If isolating alone ask for support, such as from a relative or friend, who can contact you regularly.
+If you’re home alone, ask for support, such as from a relative or friend, who can contact you regularly.
 However, they shouldn’t visit except to leave groceries, medicine or supplies outside your door.

 Call the National Coronavirus Helpline on 1800 020 080 at any time if you need advice.